Spatiotemporal Moran dynamics in continuous media: Introduction

 This framework has been successfully applied to experimental microbial growth settings \cite{gandhi2016range,datta2013range,baym2016spatiotemporal}.
 The generalizations of FK incorporate other biologically relevant mechanisms, such as quorum sensing, chemotaxis, and resource depletion, among others.
 Quorum sensing introduces density-dependent feedbacks, where cells regulate their behavior based on local population density \cite{maslovskaya5388371allen,levin2012mathematical}.
-Chemotactic models add directed movement to chemical gradients, modifying front shapes and increasing invasion speed\cite{murray2002mathematical,greulich2012mutational,hermsen2012rapidity}.
-Other extensions include resource-coupled reaction-diffusion systems, spatially explicit competition over shared nutrients or territory, and nonlinear interactions such as public goods dynamics, mechanical pushing between cells, or long-range interactions in certain bacteria \cite{lambert2014bacteria,pigolotti2010coexistence,kun2013resource, zakizadeh2025electron}.
+Chemotactic models add directed movement to chemical gradients, modifying front shapes and increasing invasion speed \cite{murray2002mathematical,greulich2012mutational,hermsen2012rapidity}.
+Other extensions include resource-coupled reaction-diffusion systems, spatially explicit competition over shared nutrients or territory, and nonlinear interactions such as public goods dynamics, mechanical pushing between cells, or long-range interactions in certain bacteria \cite{lambert2014bacteria,pigolotti2010coexistence,kun2013resource,Gorgi2026GeometricOrdering}.

-Although the assumption of independent random movement in the FK framework is appropriate for in vitro growth assays and microfluid experimental setups, it is less justified in crowded environments such as multicellular tissue structures \cite{komarova2006spatial}.
+Although the assumption of independent random movement in the FKPP framework is appropriate for in vitro growth assays and microfluid experimental setups, it is less justified in crowded environments such as multicellular tissue structures \cite{komarova2006spatial}.
 A central example is the somatic evolution in epithelial tissues, which underlies many models of cancer dynamics \cite{manem2015modeling,komarova2006spatial}.
 In epithelial structures, homeostatic mechanisms enforce space-filling constraints, ensuring that there are no voids and leading to a densely packed, mechanically constrained environment.
-Cell movement in such tissues is tightly regulated and typically is coupled to local proliferation or apoptosis events among neighboring cells.
-These dynamics have been studied using agent-based constant population Birth-death (Bd) and Death-birth (Db) models \cite{hindersin2015most,zukewich2013consolidating,manem2015modeling,manem2014spatial}; however, mapping such stochastic discrete models to their corresponding continuum space-time partial differential equation (PDE) formulations has received relatively little attention in the literature, with the notable exception of recent work by Houchmandzadeh and Vallade \cite{houchmandzadeh2017fisher}.
+Cell movement in such tissues is tightly regulated and is typically coupled to local proliferation or apoptosis events among neighboring cells.
+Selection dynamics in these ``crowded environments" are more suitably described by a DB or BD Moran process.